Ma Jiajue incident: Preparation

-Ma used the internet to search for murder methods that caused little bleeding.
+Ma used the Internet to search for murder methods that caused little bleeding.
 He also looked up geographic information for several Chinese provinces and accessed the official Ministry of Public Security website.
 Ma concluded that the best murder weapon would be a hammer and purchased a stonemason's hammer at a flea market, asking the vendor to shorten the handle for easier use.
 He planted the hammer in a public bathroom within his dorm building, but after finding that someone had taken the tool from its hiding place, Ma got a second one with the same specifications.
-Ma also bought black plastic bags and tape to hide the bodies and obtained a fake identity card to aid in his escape.
+Ma also bought black plastic bags and tape to hide the bodies and through Internet instructions, he made a fake identity card in the name "Chen Fenlian" to aid in his escape.
+Additional online searches included gore sites, information on wildlife survival techniques, and train schedules.

 Killings

 On the evening of 13 February, Ma was alone in room 317 with Tang Xueli.
 Ma snuck up on Tang and fatally bludgeoned him in the head.
 Ma wrapped Tang's body in a plastic bag, sealed it with tape, and placed it in the room's closet.
 On 14 February, Shao Ruijie returned and while he was washing up, Ma killed Shao in the same manner, putting his body in the closet with Tang's.
 The same day, Ma met with Lin Feng, a fellow student from Guangxi, and had lunch with him.
 According to his own account, Ma did not kill Lin since he was treated nicely.

 At noon on 15 February, Yang Kaihong entered room 317 to play cards with Ma, inadvertently discovering him moving the body bags.
 Ma killed Yang by striking him in the back of the head while distracted, fearing that he would have called the police.
 Ma then went to two banks, withdrawing 350 yuan and 100 yuan at each location.
 The same night, Ma went to the dormitory building of Gong Bo and under the false pretext of inviting him to a card game with the others, Gong was lured to room 317, where Ma killed him.
 A considerable amount of Ma's blood was later found in the room by the police, indicating that he had been injured in a struggle with Gong.
+According to Ma, he did not sleep for three days due to chronic fear after killing Tang and that he took care to cover the heads of all bodies with plastic bags so they would not look at him during the process.